Libraries & archives

 Scottish Local History Forum

 This is the umbrella organisation for all individuals and organisations interested in local history.
-It publishes a journal three times a year, a regular newsletter which keeps those involved in local history in touch with Scottish activities.
-An annual conference normally takes place in the autumn.
+It publishes a journal three times a year, a regular newsletter which keeps those involved in touch with Scottish activities.
+An annual conference normally takes place in the autumn, focussing on a specific topic of interest to members.
+The web site carries news of events throughout Scotland, including exhibitions, talks and outdoor events.

 National Trust for Scotland